Emadalshamery/optimism/devnet-sdk/di/README.md

 ### Providers with Dependencies

 Providers can depend on other registered types.
-Here’s a `Database` that depends on `Config`:
+Here's a `Database` that depends on `Config`:

 ```go
 type Database struct {